Big Creek Great Smoky Mountains National Park

 Big Creek History

-The Big Creek area was initially a settlement area, with a number of families living in and around Big Creek for many years.
-In fact, if you look closely as you're hiking up the trail, you'll see signs of old homesteads in the form of rock walls.
+The Big Creek area was initially a settlement area, with several families living in and around Big Creek for many years.
+In fact, if you look closely as you're hiking up the trail, you'll see signs of old homesteads as rock walls.

 Later, during the late 1800s and early 1900s, the lumber companies came in and bought up much of the property and employed many of the locals.
 The current parking lot was the site for a large lumber mill.
 You can see the remaining foundation next to the lot, near the road that loops around.
 You can also see remains of the mill close to the picnic area.